-In today's article, we will explore the autotelic personality and the aspects of the self essential for peak performance in work, sport and indeed life.
+In today's article, we will explore the autotelic personality and the aspects of the self that are essential for peak performance in work, sport and, indeed, life.
 We will also explore the nine optimal conditions for Flow according to psychologist Mihaly Csikszentmihalyi, psychologist, researcher, and author of many books on creativity and innovation.
 High performance in all domains of work and play requires it, and the degree to which we cultivate these aspects of personality will almost certainly influence our performance results.
 Want to become a better actor, writer, craftsperson, athlete or businessperson?
 Take into account these aspects of the autotelic personality and work daily, tirelessly and relentlessly, to build them in yourself.

 The Barrier To Autotelic Experience